forrestywang/McMaster_University/README.md

 # McMaster

-All computer science assignments during my degree in Mathematics & Statistics at McMaster University.
+All computer science assignments during my undergraduate degree in Mathematics & Statistics at McMaster University.